Mark Atkinson

 Slade, who has injured both ankles, is considered unlikely to play in the tournament, while it is more of a waiting game with Tuilagi, who has not played for Leicester for the last two weeks due to a groin injury.

 The alternative is to experiment.
-The most obvious way to do that is to play at 10, and to select a new centre partnership based either on form, or on what he knows already about squad centres like Piers Francis, Alex Lozowski and Ollie Devoto.
+The most obvious way to do that is to play Farrell at 10, and to select a new centre partnership based either on Premiership form, or on what he knows already about squad centres like Piers Francis, Alex Lozowski and Ollie Devoto.

 If Jones goes on Premiership form then he cannot ignore the claims of Mark Atkinson.
-The 6ft 5ins Gloucester inside-centre is even taller than Will Greenwood, and has put himself in the picture thanks to consistently good performances.
+The 6ft 5ins inside-centre is even taller than Will Greenwood, and has put himself in the picture thanks to consistently good performances.

 Atkinson shares Greenwood’s ability to feint to pass while still making good ground and attracting defenders before getting the offload away.
 If Atkinson is going to go even further he has to be very fit and recognise that as a dummy runner at Test level he needs to be just as purposeful as when he has the ball – and that when he is actually the receiver he has to make sure he takes the right line and comes onto it from deep.